 Watamu is one of the loveliest places in the Indian Ocean.
 Arabuko Sokoke Forest is a dream for birders but also non-birders will love to see the Golden-rumped Elephant-shrew.
 The Gedi ruins will fascinate you since the history is really interesting!
 Mida Creek with its many migrants and the beautiful Mangrove forest will be visited by canoe.
 It is a great experience for everyone!

-Kilimanjaro Wildlife Tour Highlights:
+Kilimanjaro Wildlife or Birding Tour highlights include:

 - Elephants with Kilimanjaro as culisse is always a dream scene